dbetel/HPCS_LUAD/README.md

 The code base has a permenant home located at [https://github.com/dbetel/HPCS_LUAD](https://github.com/dbetel/HPCS_LUAD)

-All generated sequencing data and count matrices are available at the NCBI Gene Expression Omnibus under accession record GSE277777.

 _Requirements_: SCANPY, AnnData, Scipy, Palantir, Cellrank v2 (note all package dependencies and versions are located within the Conda yml files)